The 44 Magnum revolver bullet is powerful. It was a more effective cartridge for the 44 S&W Special, its progenitor cartridge.

 “Dirty Harry,” Clint Eastwood’s 1971 film, was the catalyst for its rise to fame among law enforcement officers, hunters, and aficionados of hunting rifles.
 Given its popularity, ammunition is never an issue, and the best part is it’s not prohibitively pricey.

+44 Mag revolvers hold no more than six rounds and are typically large, heavy weapons.
 Since it is a revolver cartridge, many revolvers can fire it.
 It's best not to load them into a smaller weapon as hunting bullets.
 This article looks to discuss the 44 Magnum bullet size and its applications.
 Let's dive in!

 44 Magnum Bullet Size

 It’s considered the industry standard.
 Also, it weighs 240 grains, accelerates at 1,350 ft/sec, and has a muzzle energy of 971 (ft-lbs).
 It features a lead bullet with a diameter of.429 inch.

 The ammunition is 1.61 inches in total length.
 It also uses a large handgun priming and shoots at a pressure of 36,000 (psi).

 The.44 Mag’s case is usually longer than its progenitor cartridge, the.44 S&W Special, but this is not because of a larger powder capacity.
 It avoids unintentional loading into earlier handguns designed for the.44 Special, which are incapable of handling the Magnum’s force.